Agentic trade for things that have to be real

 judged

-It hunts, reads the seller's evidence, and ranks what it can and can't yet vouch for — out-of-scope and overpriced offers never reach you.
+It reads your cards and the evidence, and ranks what it can and can't vouch for.
 Judgment, labeled as judgment, never dressed up as proof.
+Out-of-scope and overpriced offers never reach you.

 The evidence